jb753/compflow/README.md

 # compflow

-This library contains functions to convert back and forth between Mach number and other non-dimensional compressible flow quantities.
+The compflow library contains functions to convert back and forth between Mach number and other non-dimensional groups in compressible flows.
+By using a NumPy--Fortran interface, the code is vectorised and lightning-fast, yielding a speed-up of up to two orders of magnitude.

 ![Compressible flow quantities](sample/sample.svg)